 There are also a number of transport apprenticeships to consider if you’re looking at alternatives to university.

 As the majority of organisations are SMEs, many don't advertise formal transport internships or work placements - but approach them speculatively to enquire whether they have any opportunities.

 Key industry trends

-The Department for Transport is committed to investing in transport infrastructure, which incorporates the upgrading of Britain's road and rail network, as outlined in its Transport investment strategy report (2017).
-Notable projects including the A14 road upgrade and HS2, the high speed rail link, plus major work on the East and West Coast Main Lines.
-There's also the proposed expansion of Heathrow Airport in London.
+COVID-19 and Brexit aside, the Department for Transport is committed to investing in transport infrastructure, which incorporates the upgrading of Britain's road and rail network.
+Notable projects include the A14 road upgrade and HS2, the high-speed rail link, plus major work on the East and West Coast Main Lines.
+There's also the proposed third runway at Heathrow Airport in London.

 These projects, combined with the increased demand on Britain’s transport network mean that talented graduates are needed to replace an ageing workforce and to solve modern, complex problems.
 Furthermore, digital transformation means that graduates with knowledge and skills in areas such as artificial intelligence (AI), machine learning (ML), the internet of things (IoT) and blockchain will be highly sought after by employers within the transport and logistics sector.